-- During operation and maintenance, sharp objects such as stones should be avoided to prevent damage to the glass of the module. - Do not make modifications to any component of the PV module (diode, junction box, connectors or others). - Regular maintenance is required to keep modules clear of snow, bird droppings, seeds, pollen, leaves, branches, dirt spots, and dust. - Modules with sufficient tilt (at least 15°), generally may not require cleaning (rain will have a self-cleaning effect).
-If the module has become soiled, wash with water and a non-abrasive cleaning implement (sponge) during the cool part of the day.
+- Do not make modifications to any component of the PV module (diode, junction box, connectors or others). - Regular maintenance is required to keep modules clear of snow, bird droppings, seeds, pollen, leaves, branches, dirt spots, and dust. - Modules with sufficient tilt (at least 15°), generally may not require cleaning (rain will have a self-cleaning effect).
+If the module has become soiled, wash with water and a nonabrasive cleaning implement (sponge) during the cool part of the day.
 Do not scrape or rub dry dirt away, as this may cause micro scratches. - Snow should be removed using a soft brush. - Periodically inspect the system to check the integrity of all wiring and supports. - To protect against electric shock or injury, electrical or mechanical inspections and maintenance should be performed by qualified personnel only.